 Wildlife you can track, elephants, gibbons, hornbills

-The park’s elephant population was last counted at around 300, and a herd of 15 to 20 crosses the road near the visitor center most evenings between 17:30 and 18:30.
-We watched this happen on a March visit.
-Three calves moved first, a matriarch held the road for six minutes, and a ranger in a pickup blocked the carline behind us until the herd was through.
-Rangers are firm: no flash photography, engine off, and never leave the vehicle.
+The park’s elephant population was last counted at around 300.
+A herd of 15 to 20 crosses the road near the visitor center most evenings between 17:30 and 18:30.
+Visitors who go at dusk describe the same pattern.
+The calves move first, a matriarch holds the road for several minutes, and a ranger in a pickup blocks the carline until the herd is through.
+Rangers enforce a firm protocol.
+No flash photography, engine off, and never leave the vehicle.

-Night safari is a separate booking made at the visitor center, departs 19:00 and 20:00, and costs $15 per truck regardless of party size.
+Night safari is a separate booking made at the visitor center.
+It departs at 19:00 and 20:00 and costs $15 per truck regardless of party size.
 Spot-lit civets, sambar, and the occasional porcupine are the typical sightings.
 Tigers are reintroduced in small numbers in the wider forest complex but functionally never seen by visitors.

 Five Khao Yai waterfalls worth the walk

 Khao Yai has more than fifteen named falls, but five do most of the work for a first visit.
-We have listed them in the order a one-day driver should take them.
+We have listed them in the order a single day driver should take them.

 Waterfall